Authorization

 Introduction

-To use any of our API endpoints—Legacy endpoints (v1) and Results API (v2)—you must provide an access token in the header.
+To use any of our API endpoints—Legacy endpoints (v1) and Results API (v2)—you must provide an access token in the header as a bearer token.

 This section explains how to generate and then use an access token.